+Difference between a dentist and orthodontist.
 When parents are looking for excellent oral care for their children, they typically visit a dental facility.
-Your child may be an infant or entering middle school, but every age requires focused, dental care.
+Your child may be an infant or entering middle school, but every age requires focused dental care.
 However, there may be some confusion about the proper doctor for your child’s treatment.
 There are major differences between professionals calling themselves dentists or orthodontists.
-Learn more about orthodontia so that you can be informed as your child grows in his her adult teeth.
+Learn more about orthodontics so that you can be informed as your child grows in his her adult teeth.

 Looking Past a Cleaning

 An orthodontist doesn’t clean your teeth.
 Their main job is to evaluate the mouth for tooth alignment.
 These features are exclusive to this practice, such as:

 - Two more years of schooling that go above and beyond dentistry

 - Extra accreditation is necessary